-For the foreseeable future, the Company intends to retain any earnings to finance its business requirements.
-It does not anticipate paying any cash dividends on its common stock or Class B stock.
+The Company intends to retain any earnings to finance its business requirements.
+It does not anticipate paying cash dividends on its common stock or Class B stock.
 Any future determination to pay cash dividends will be at the discretion of the Company's Board of Directors and will be dependent upon then existing conditions, including the financial condition and results of operations, capital requirements, contractual restrictions, business prospects, and other factors that the Board of Directors considers relevant.